Key Takeaways

 Why preparing is important

-A colonoscopy is an exam in which a provider uses a long, flexible tube with a tiny camera on the end to look inside a patient’s colon and rectum.
+A colonoscopy is an exam in which a provider uses a long, flexible tube with a tiny camera on the end to examine the inside of a patient’s colon and rectum.
 The procedure allows providers to detect pre-cancerous polyps (small growths on the inner lining of the colon or rectum) and early stage colorectal cancer before they become symptomatic.

-Properly preparing for a colonoscopy is important because it allows the provider to see everything inside the patient’s bowels without anything obscuring potential trouble spots.
+Properly preparing for a colonoscopy is important because it allows the provider to clearly see the lining of the bowel.

 “Having a clean environment while screening a person’s colon and rectum is essential to being able to identify changes that could potentially point to pre-cancerous or cancerous tissue,” Dr. Gutman said.
 “The better the prep, the less likely doctors are to miss a small polyp or growth.
 If the prep process is not done correctly, there is a possibility that the patient may have to go through it all again.”